Abwonder/Abioye-DevSecOps-Projects/1.Cache-Poisoning-Lab/Project-Page.md

 ## Patching Vulnerabilities

-There is another whole section one fixing the vulnerabilities, the link to the repository holding the vagrant with the patched vulnerabilities can be cloned from [here]()
+There is another whole section one fixing the vulnerabilities, the link to the repository holding the Vagrantfile with the patched vulnerabilities can be cloned from [here]()

 Re-provision VMs with updated configs: